-Creating tomorrow’s leaders through the power of women in philanthropy.
+Creating tomorrow’s leaders through the power of Women United.

-Thank you to those who attended United Way’s Women’s Leadership Breakfast!
+Thank you to those who attended the 2017 Women’s Leadership Breakfast!
 Your leadership, passion, and energy is helping to create tomorrow’s leaders, one young person at a time.

 WHY YOU SHOULD ATTEND